 As I ascend, the view of the surrounding wilderness keeps getting better.

 Eventually we reach the Bear’s Den, an octagonal d-log lodge perched on the side of the mountain at Brundage Mountain Resort.
 I settle in to the candle-lit dining area with a couple dozen soon-to-be friends and am quickly offered a mug of mulled wine topped with cardamom whipped cream.
 It feels especially appropriate as the wind whips around the mountain.

-Next to me, a couple who lives in Virginia shares that they are enamoured with McCall, so much so that they make frequent visits with their two-year-old daughter.
+Next to me, a couple who lives in Virginia shares that they are enamoured with McCall, so much so that they bought a place and make frequent visits with their two-year-old daughter.
 On the other side of me is a local firefighter celebrating his birthday.
 His girlfriend has a broken ankle, and booked this experience knowing it was an accessible (and delicious) way to experience the outdoors.